Pageworks/coding-standards/docs/controllers.md

 Error messages will be translated and human readable.
 They will be constructed with the understanding that they can and will be displayed to computer illiterate users.

-API endpoints on an apex will follow this format: `DOMAIN/api/VERSION/ENDPOINT`
+API endpoints on an apex domain will follow this format: `DOMAIN/api/VERSION/ENDPOINT`

 API endpoints on an API subdomain will follow this format: `api.DOMAIN/VERSION/ENDPOINT`